-What it covers Evidence-based support for decision-making during each of the treatment phases of venous thromboembolism (VTE) and the recommended approach for the treatment in those phases VTE treatment phases: Initial management: from diagnosis until the first weeks of therapy Primary treatment: typically a minimum of three months Secondary prevention: extends for a prolonged, usually indefinite, period of time after the primary treatment phase Why it matters There is not a single approact h to VTE treatment and prev ention.
-There have been many recent of the various stages. t clinical studies that inform/ guide treatment at each Who it affects Emergency department physi management decisions for pa pulmonary embolism (PE).
-Vascular medicine and interventional specialists who treat patients with acute, severe VTE Thrombosis specialists and anticoagulation providers who implement and manage the antithrombotic therapies for patients with VTE Hematologists who consult about risks for recurrent thrombosis and hemorrhagic complications in patients on anticoagulant therapy All specialists and primary ca complications that these patie chronic thromboembolic pulm ents can develop, including and manage the chronic post-thrombotic syndrome and What are the highlights The guidelines emphasize the and consider patients' perspective choosing anti-coagulation the ectives that include the finan Strong recommendations from the panel include: Use thrombolytic therapy to treat patients with pulmonary embolism who are hemodynamically compromised Use anticoagulant therapy to treat patients in secondary prevention Use indefinite anticoagulation therapy to treat patients with recurring VTE treatment of uncomplicated there is a low risk for compl ssing a preference for home d cases of DVT and PE.
-Home ications as well as a preference Total number of panel rec commendations: 28
+What it covers Evidence-based support for decision-making during each of the treatment phases of venous thromboembolism (VTE) and the recommended approach for the treatment in those phases VTE treatment phases: Initial management: from diagnosis until the first weeks of therapy Primary treatment: typically a minimum of three months Secondary prevention: extends for a prolonged, usually indefinite, period of time after the primary treatment phase Why it matters • There is not a single approac h to VTE treatment and prev ention.
+There have been many recen of the various stages. t clinical studies that inform/ guide treatment at each Who it affects Emergency department physicians and urgent care providers who make the initial management decisions for patients with acute deep-vein thrombosis (DVT) and pulmonary embolism (PE).
+Vascular medicine and interver ntional specialists who treat pa atients with acute, severe VTE Thrombosis specialists and a antithrombotic therapies for p e . o implement and manage the Hematologists who consult a complications in patients on a nbosis and hemorrhagic All specialists and primary ca complications that these pati chronic thromboembolic puln ents can develop, including and manage the chronic post-thrombotic syndrome and What are the highlights The guidelines emphasize the and consider patients' perspective choosing anti-coagulation the ectives that include the finan Strong recommendations from m the panel include: Use thrombolytic therapy to treat patients with pulmonary embolism who are hemodynamically compromised Use anticoagulant therapy to treat patients in secondary prevention Use indefinite anticoagulation therapy to treat patients with recurring VTE d treatment of uncomplicated there is a low risk for compl ssing a preference for home d cases of DVT and PE.
+Home lications as well as a preference Total number of panel rec commendations: 28